neoml-lib/neoml/NeoML/docs/en/API/NN/ActivationLayers/GELULayer.md

 ## Settings

-Whether to calculate the exact value using the Error function (TCalculationMode::Precise), or an approximate one (TCalculationMode::FastApproximate).
+Whether to calculate the exact value using the Error function (TCalculationMode::Precise), or an approximate one (TCalculationMode::SigmoidApproximate).
 ```c++
 void SetCalculationMode( TCalculationMode );
 ```